Anarchism in South Africa: Re-emergence: 1990s–present

 As an organised movement, rather than a loose smattering of individuals here and there, anarchism only began to re-emerge in South Africa with small collectives established primarily in Durban and Johannesburg in the early 1990s.
 In 1993, the Anarchist Revolutionary Movement (ARM) was established in Johannesburg; its student section included militants from the anti-apartheid movement.

 In 1995, a larger movement, the Workers' Solidarity Federation (WSF), replaced the ARM.
 The WSF incorporated a Durban-based collective which published the journal Freedom.
 It also produced its own journal entitled Workers' Solidarity.
 The WSF was in the tradition of platformism, as opposed to the far looser ARM, and focused mainly on work within black working class and student struggles.
 It established links with anarchist individuals and small anarchist collectives in Zimbabwe, Tanzania and Zambia.
 It also helped to establish a short-lived Zambian WSF.
 In 1999, for a range of reasons, the WSF dissolved.
 It was succeeded by two anarchist collectives: the Bikisha Media Collective and Zabalaza Books.
 These two groups co-produced Zabalaza: A Journal of Southern African Revolutionary Anarchism.
 In the late 1990s and early 2000s, activists in these structures were involved in struggles against privatisation and evictions, and Bikisha was formally affiliated to the Anti-Privatisation Forum (APF).

 On May Day in 2003, the platformist Zabalaza Anarchist Communist Federation (ZACF, or ZabFed) was founded.
 The early ZACF was essentially a regroupment of local anarchist groups, bringing together a number of new anarchist collectives in Gauteng and Durban (including a local chapter of the Anarchist Black Cross), along with the Bikisha Media Collective and Zabalaza Books (whose joint journal, Zabalaza, became the journal of the ZACF).
 In 2007, to strengthen its structures, ZabFed was reconstituted as the Zabalaza Anarchist Communist Front (ZACF, or ZabFront).
-The new ZACF is a unitary "federation of individuals", as opposed to a federation of collectivesm with members joining via the collectives, like ZabFed.
+The new ZACF is a unitary "federation of individuals", as opposed to a federation of collectives with members joining via the collectives, like ZabFed.

 By this time, the ZACF also had members in Swaziland, and was running a small social centre in Motsoaledi squatter camp in Soweto.
 With the 2007 restructuring, ZACF became South African only, with a separate Swazi group set up in 2008.
 This group remained closely linked to ZACF, but was distinct from it.
 From the late 2000s onward, the ZACF has come under the influence of especifismo, a tendency which originated in the Federación Anarquista Uruguaya (FAU, or Uruguayan Anarchist Federation).

 While committed to promoting syndicalism in the unions, ZACF work was in practice largely focused on the so-called "new social movements", formed in South Africa in response to the perceived failures of the African National Congress (ANC) government post-apartheid.
 The ZACF was involved in the campaigns of the Anti-Privatisation Forum (APF) and the Landless People's Movement (LPM).
 It has also been involved in solidarity work with Abahlali baseMjondolo and the Western Cape Anti-Eviction Campaign.
 In addition to such work, the ZACF is active in organising workshops and propaganda.